gulfofmaine/buoy_barn/Readme.md

 Tests can be run with `make test`.
 Django will initialize a new database, run migrations, run tests in transactions, and then delete the database.
+Tests that attempt to access external servers (for getting ERDDAP data) should be mocked out using [VCR](https://vcrpy.readthedocs.io/en/latest/) to make sure they are more repeatable despite network, server, or dataset issues.

+Automated tests are run after code is pushed to GitHub by [Semaphore](https://vcrpy.readthedocs.io/en/latest/), and test status is indicated on pull requests.

 ### Test Coverage